Chymyst/chymyst-core/doc/chymyst01.md

 join( run { case x(n) + a(_) => println(s"have x($n) + a") } ) // OK, "x" is now bound to this JD.

 join( run { case x(n) + b(_) => println(s"have x($n) + b") } )
-// java.lang.Exception: Molecule x cannot be used as input since it was already used in Join{a + x => ...}
+// java.lang.Exception: Molecule x cannot be used as input since it is already bound to Join{a + x => ...}
 ```

 Correct use of `JoinRun` requires that we put these two reactions together into _one_ join definition: